refile/refile/README.md

 ```

 Refile calls `call` on the processor and passes in the retrieved file, as well
 as all additional arguments sent through the URL.
-See the
-[built in image processors](lib/refile/image_processing.rb) for a more advanced
-example.

 ## 4. Rails helpers